EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Expected-Max Q-Learning

 Let $\muas$ be an arbitrary behavior policy, and let $\ain \sim \mu(a|s)$ denote sampling $N$ iid actions from $\mu(a|s)$.
 Let $Q: \mathcal{S} \times \mathcal{A} \rightarrow \mathds{R}$ be an arbitrary function.
 For a given choice of $N$, we define the Expected-Max Q-Learning operator (EMaQ) $\tmun Q$ as follows:

-This operator provides a natural interpolant between the on-policy backup for $\mu$, using $N=1$, and the Bellman backup (if $\mu(a|s)$ has full support over $\cal A$), for $N\rightarrow\infty$.
-We will formalize these observations more precisely below when we articulate the key properties in the tabular MDP setting.
-We discuss how this operator relates to existing modified backup operators in the related work.
+This operator provides a natural interpolant between the on-policy backup for $\mu$ (Eq. \ref{eq:on_policy_backup}) when $N=1$, and the Q-learning backup (Eq. \ref{eq:q_learning_backup}) as $N\rightarrow\infty$ (if $\mu(a|s)$ has full support over $\cal A$).
+We formalize these observations more precisely below when we articulate the key properties in the tabular MDP setting.
+We discuss how this relates to existing modified backup operators in the related work.